| Home | Photography | Diary | Travels | Treks |

 Introduction to today's journey

-Today's journey starts with a sunrise over Enoggera Reservior, following the Araucuria Trail around the edge of the lake rising up to the undulating lake trail.
-After a couple of steep sections I reach the upper Enoggera Creek, the main water source feeding the lake.
-From here I follow the almost overgrown Long Range Track up the creek before following the very steep Holman's Break up to Boundary Road following the top of the ridge high above the creek.
-I follow this track up to Scrub Road Camp near the source of the creek where I spend my first night in the remote bush.
+Today's journey starts at Enoggera Reservior, following the Araucuria Trail and continuing around the lake to its far end before following the creek upstream.
+Upon reaching Holman's Break, I climb steeply to Boundary Road running along the ridge up to Scrub Road Camp near the source of the creek where I spend my first night in the remote bush.

 Distance hiked today: 26.1km